That dollar amount results from a 39.4% gain compared to $239.9 billion in 2018.

 The following types of Brazilian product shipments represent positive net exports or a trade balance surplus.
 Investopedia defines net exports as the value of a country’s total exports minus the value of its total imports.
 In a nutshell, net exports represent the amount by which foreign spending on a home country’s goods or services exceeds or lags the home country’s spending on foreign goods or services.

-Brazil has highly positive net exports in the international trade of oil seeds.
-In turn, these cashflows indicate Brazil’s strong competitive advantages under the oil seeds product category.
+Brazil has highly positive net exports in the international trade of iron and copper ores and concentrates.
+In turn, these cashflows indicate Brazil’s strong competitive advantages under the ores, slag and ash product category.

 Brazil’s Major Trade Deficits by Product Category